 Are you a W2 employee or 1099?
 Are you receiving a fixed pension?
 With any of these, tax penalties can be severe if you incorrectly estimate your taxes owed.

 It is common for a W2 employee to have their taxes automatically deducted based on their individual income.
 What if you’re married?
 Have a second job?
 Run a business on the side?
 Any one of these factors can cause a W2 employee to owe much more than what is being automatically deducted.
 If you are a 1099 employee, you must make your estimated tax payments on your own.
 Retirees receiving a pension are generally withholding too little or too much.
 Estimating your taxes can be easy when you have the correct tools.
+If you’re a federal employee exploring ways to improve your approach, consider our tax strategy for federal employees.

 The Failure to Pay Penalty is 0.5% for each month you have underpaid.
 There is also a Failure to File Penalty that is 5% of the unpaid taxes for each month that a tax return is late.
 The penalty will not exceed 25% of your unpaid taxes.